alesordo/Secure-RTSP-Video-Streaming/README.md

 The **security protocol** used to encrypt the video stream is a *simplified* [**SRTSP - Secure Real Time Streaming Protocol**](https://en.wikipedia.org/wiki/Secure_Real-time_Transport_Protocol).
 SRTSP is used to secure the media streams sent by the Streaming Server and received by the ProxyBox.
 To deliver the received MPEG frame segments encapsulated in the SRTSP payload in clear format (plainframes), the ProxyBox must be able to decrypt and process the protected frames.

-It's simplified because the cryptography between Streaming Server and ProxyBox is **symmetric**.
-A better implementation will use separate keys.
+It's simplified because the cryptography between Streaming Server and ProxyBox is [**symmetric**](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).
+A better implementation will use separate keys and asymmetric cryptography.

 [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) is the **transport protocol**.
 Data frames are encapsulated in SRTSP format and all SRTSP payload is, in turn, encapsulated in a UDP datagram, as you can see below: